Saeko (actress)

 Saeko (紗栄子) is a Japanese actress, model and TV personality who has had a number of supporting roles in films and television dramas.

 Biography

 Saeko was born on November 16, 1986, in Miyazaki, Miyazaki.
-She is a graduate of Horikoshi High School a private high school in Nakano, Tokyo, famous for being attended by many Japanese celebrities.
+She is a graduate of Horikoshi High School a private high school in Nakano, Tokyo, that has graduated many future Japanese celebrities.

 She co-hosted and performed a cover song at the annual Girl Pop Factory show in the summer of 2004.

+Personal life

-On November 11, 2007, she married Yu Darvish.
+On November 11, 2007, she married Yu Darvish, a professional baseball player.
 The two chose the 11/11 date, because 11 was husband Yu’s number.
 They had their formal wedding in Hawaii in January 2008.
 They have two sons, but were divorced in 2012.